Cozi TV: Affiliates

 On June 2, 2014, Cozi TV's programming was made available on AT&T U-verse channel 578 and Dish Network channel 82 on a part-time basis, through a deal with LeSEA's Family Entertainment Television (FETV) network.
 LeSEA's relationship with Cozi TV was extended to its stations on June 17, 2014, when it signed an affiliation deal to carry the network on its stations in South Bend, Honolulu, Colorado Springs, Tulsa, St. Croix and New Orleans (WHMB-TV in Indianapolis was exempted from the agreement due to an existing affiliation contract with Dispatch Broadcast Group's WTHR and WALV-CD).
+Meredith Corporation and Media General both reached agreements in early 2015 to add Cozi TV to their multicast channels in a combined twelve markets.
 The network announced a deal with OTA Broadcasting, LLC to affiliate with KFFV in Seattle and WEPA-CD in Pittsburgh.
 Both deals expanded the network's reach to 60% of the U.S. Those deals expired on June 26, 2017; with WEPA-CD going off the air shortly afterwards, because that station sold its spectrum.
 ABC affiliate WTAE-TV picked up Cozi TV on January 8, 2018, replacing This TV.
 FETV now carries its own schedule of acquired programming.

-As of October 2020, Cozi TV is available nationwide on Dish Network channel 253.
+Sometime in 2024, Cozi TV was taken off of Dish Network.
+According to Dish, "a fair offer to (NBCUniversal) to continue carrying COZI TV" was made and ultimately rejected leading to their contract expiring.
+In its place is a splash screen recommending other channels with similar programming and a link to a Dish Promise page explaining why the station is unavailable.